davidbradway/myneurio/collect_local_data/README.md

 Get a keys to the Neurio API and fill out `my_keys.py` in the parent directory of this one.
 Fix the constants inside the for loop of `read_local.py` for your setup.
+Use environment (Conda or VirtualEnv) described in parent directory as well.

 `./run_flask.sh`